Nozzexx/Oasis/README.md

 ## 🚀 Project Overview

-OASIS is a comprehensive Java-based application that combines near-Earth space environment assessment with exoplanet habitability prediction.
+OASIS is a comprehensive application that combines near-Earth space environment assessment with exoplanet habitability prediction.
 This tool aims to provide valuable insights for space operations, satellite management, and exoplanet research using data from various open-source datasets including NASA, NOAA, and space-track.org.

-> **Note:** This README outlines the full scope of possibilities for OASIS.
-The actual implemented features may vary based on development priorities and resources.

 ## ✨ Key Features